<< Back to MainpageHartleyStudents.orgDatabaseHCPPAsGuestbookFeedbackContactUs |

 He started the Prefect System and thus gave training in leadership.
 Besides the Literary Associations, other School Societies were organized.
 The Tamil Manram, & Politics Society, the Photographic Society, the Drama Society-thus giving Pupils experience in organization and leadership.

 At the term examinations, instead of ranking pupils according to the totals of marks scored, the Grading system (Grades I, II, III, IV, F) was introduced.
 Under the old system pupil who failed in the tool or compulsory subjects, could still top a class.
-Under the new system, to obtain a Grade pupils had to pass in the compulsory subjects and get the required average of marks.
+To obtain a Grade under the new system, pupils had to pass in the compulsory subjects and get the required average of marks.
 Also under the old system real competition was confined to the first three pupils.
 Under the Grading system, any number of pupils could be in Grade 1.
 In one year in the S.S.C. / G.C.E.
 O/L class, there were as many as ten pupils in a class division, in Grade 1.
 Thus the motivation for the effort was widespread.

 The importance of written work in class was recognized.
 One written exercise a week had to be done in five period subjects; and in three period or two period subjects, one written exercise had to be done in a fortnight.
 This ensured that pupils had enough practice preparing for school Certificate Examinations which were mostly written ones.
 In the School Calendar, along with other dates, the dates when Exercise Books were to be sent to the office for supervision were given.
 The Principal, Vice-Principal and the Senior Assistants shared the task of supervision.
 Supervision Reports were in triplicate, one for the Principal, the second for the teacher, and the third for the Supervisor's file.
 Systematic supervision ensured good results.
 In 1952, a team of ten Inspectors under the Divisional Officer of Education did " a full-dress inspection: and their report read: "This is a good school, where work is well done and efficiently supervised".